allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 When using Google Cloud Pub/Sub, you don't need to worry about the pubsub service scalability.
 Pub/Sub can handle millions of messages per second and automatically scales to meet the needs of your application, without any additional configuration required.
 Additionally, Pub/Sub provides global message routing and replication, which ensures that your messages are delivered reliably and quickly, regardless of where your publishers/subscribers are located.

+Even "*Pub/Sub’s [ordered delivery implementation][4] is designed so users do not need to be subject to such limitations.
+It can scale to billions of keys without subscriber scaling limitations, hot shards or head-of-line blocking.*"

 However, you should keep in mind that the cost of using Pub/Sub will increase as you scale up your usage.
 You should also make sure that your subscriber applications are designed to handle the expected message volume and that you have enough resources available to process incoming messages.
 But in terms of the underlying Pub/Sub service itself, according to Google it's designed to scale.

 ## Are Pub/Sub servers located in a specific zone or region ?